How to Check Backlinks Manually (yes, Without a Damn Tool)

 This is where manual backlink checking comes in.
 You get your hands dirty.
 You see the HTML.
 You stop being lied to by half-baked reports.

-Method #1: Google Search Console (For Your Own Site)
+Method #1: Google Search Console (for Your Own Site)

 Alright, let’s be fair.
 If you own the site, you don’t have to go full hacker-mode.
 Google gives you backlink data on a silver platter.